RidwanSharkar/Cloud-Generator/README.md

 **OVERVIEW:**

-• Cloud Generator allows users to input text, process it, and then display a resulting cloud of keywords - scaled and color coded by their prominence within the text.
+• Cloud Generator allows users to input copied text, process it, and then display a resulting cloud of keywords - scaled and color coded by their prominence within the text.

 ![WCG](https://github.com/user-attachments/assets/a754b438-2c10-497d-8753-a1b9973616bc)